Heapy1337/heapyBot/README.md

 > *Currently Bot and the Discord Server is only in Polish.
 Will be also/only in English soon!*

 ## Bot features
- - Music commands (Provided by <a href="https://github.com/discordsuperutils/discord-super-utils">discordSuperUtils</a>)
+ - Music (Provided by <a href="https://github.com/discordsuperutils/discord-super-utils">discordSuperUtils</a>)
- - Basic commands (Clear chat, Check ping etc.)
+ - Basic things(Clear chat, Check ping etc.)

 ## Packages used
  - <a href="https://github.com/Rapptz/discord.py">discord.py</a>